cogent3/cogent3/doc/app/app_cookbook/write-seqs.rst

 Writing a sequence alignment to disk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Writing an alignment to disk can be achieved easily with the ``write_seqs`` app.
-First let's load the alignment we want to write.
+Writing out an alignment can be achieved easily with the ``write_seqs`` app.
+First, let's load the alignment we want to write.

 .. jupyter-execute::
     :raises: